wlatic/hassio.addons/addon-tuyagrab/tuyagrab/Readme.md

 Trying to find a way to grab the Tuya Keys quickly and easily for use with Tuya Local.

+Its a decently involved process to set this up, but then you'll be able to easily grab your required keys.

+The link to your devices file is at the top of the documentation tab.

 ## CONFIG
+Check documenation for config.